 Q: Why were you able to wake up from your abusive experiences?
 What's the difference between someone who does wake up and someone who doesn't?

 A: Perhaps it is resilience.
 Some of us just refuse to go down. 😉 I know in my case that is true.
 I am very much a rebel.
-For me, waking up means realizing the importance of taking full responsibility for my experiences, since I am the one influencing them.
+For me, waking up was realizing the importance of taking full responsibility for my own experiences.
 I guess once I truly understood how I was attracting abusive people into my world, I changed those things within myself.
 I began loving myself and in so doing, I began attracting loving people into my life.
-As adults, it's really all that is ever going on.
-I don't think many people understand how they are generating the experiences they are going through.
-That is the main mission of my story because once we understand that, we then can take our power back.
+I don't think many of us understand how we are influencing the experiences we are going through.
+That is the main mission of my story because once we understand that, we can then, take back our power.

 Q: How much do you think hope has to do with it?
 Were you at some level hopeful that something better was possible (for you)?
 If so, where did that hope come from, given a past experience to the contrary?

-During those challenging times in my personal life, I fantasized everyday about a better life for myself.
-I think I was simply determined and didn't like being a quote 'victim.'
+During those challenging times in my past, I fantasized everyday about a better life for myself.
+I think I was simply determined and didn't like feeling powerless.
 The most challenging part was shifting the beliefs I held about myself, since they were instilled in me at such a young age.
-THAT is the journey back to the self - dropping all those unhealthy beliefs that block our peace, abundance and create so much inner turmoil.
+THAT is the journey back to the self - dropping all those unhealthy, false beliefs that block our peace and abundance, and create so much inner turmoil.